Leading Electric Switch Manufacturers

 Electronically Controlled Types

-Switch relays are any electronically controlled switch.
+Switch relays are electronically controlled switches.

 Other